 I had no idea growing up as a Christian-thinking, mainstream, popular young man in the great state of Oklahoma in the 1960’s and 70’s that I would end up living a life that runs so absolutely obtusely with American culture.
 Yet, that is what happened, and I am writing to tell you how it all came about.

 If modern culture is making you physically, mentally, and spiritually ill with its selfish, mean-spirited, and shallow life styles along with its even more shallow Eastern New Age spirituality, then you should read this book.
 Even if you love the modern culture with its superficial Eastern spirituality, you still should read this book; though, you will not like it.
-And even if these words have no more impact on the world than that of shooting a bubble gun to stop a charging elephant, I believe that I need to speak them.
+Even if these words have no more impact on the world than that of shooting a bubble gun to stop a charging elephant, I believe that I need to speak them.
 According to G.K.
 Chesterton, this obtuseness of mine, what some may call “divisiveness” might just be an indication that I am truly alive!

 “A dead thing can go with the stream, but only a living thing can go against it.”
 (Chesterton 2008)